gadget78/xahl-node/README.md

 # OK so HOW do we Install

-simpliest method, in a suitable enviroment, like debian or ubuntu, with at leat 2GB of RAM, and 5GB of HDD space
+simplest method, in a suitable environment, like debian or ubuntu, with at least 2GB of RAM, and 5GB of HDD space

-copy, and run this ...
+copy, and run this simple command...

         sudo bash -c "$(wget -qLO - https://raw.githubusercontent.com/gadget78/xahl-node/main/setup.sh)"

+(if you want to force a different script install directory, prefix with `SCRIPT_DIR="/new/path/here"` if not default will be "$HOME"/xahl-node)

-setup will go through a serious of questions (in blue) and output all info along the way
+setup will go through a series of questions (in blue) and output all info along the way

 one of the questions, for example, is to enter IPs that will form a "allow list" which you do one at a time, once finished, submit a blank entry to move on.

-when setup is finished asking questions, and outputing progress, it will give a little info, on how to check its working etc,
+when setup is finished asking questions, and outputting progress, it will give a some info on how to check its working with the IP or URls that now in use.

 also shows you where the new `nginx_allowlist.conf` file is. just in case you need to enter more in future (where you will need to issue command `nginx -s reload` after any edits)